FAYSi223/issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: FAYSi
 about: Create a report to help us improve
-title: ''
+title: 'Message'
-labels: bug
+labels: It is shown to me that there are messages over the world even though there are none
 assignees: ''

 ---

 **Device + OS:**
-Type device here
+Windows 10

 **Browser:**
-Type browser here
+Typ

 **Bug:**
 Type bug here